-- (a) To make recommendations to the Board of Directors regarding the engagement of the Company's independent auditor after reviewing management's evaluation and recommendation of the auditor and their independence, and to review the arrangements for and scope of the independent audit and the fees proposed for such audit, as well as the scope and proposed fees for additional non-audit services. - (b) To ensure receipt from the independent auditor of a formal written statement delineating all relationships between the independent auditor and the Company, consistent with Independence Standards Board Standard 1. - (c) To actively engage in a dialogue with the independent auditor with respect to any disclosed relationships or services that may impact the objectivity and independence of the independent auditor. - (d) To review the results of the audit engagement with the independent auditor, their Memorandum of Advisory Comments and Management's responses thereon. - (e) To review with the Company's management and the independent auditor the accounting principles applied or to be applied in financial reporting, and to review and approve any major policy changes affecting the Company's financial presentation. - (f) To review and approve the annual internal audit plan and to review the results of internal audits and comments on the Company's system of internal controls and compliance therewith. - (g) To review implementation and/or resolution of previous internal and external audit recommendations. - (h) To report activities of the Committee to the Board of Directors and make such recommendations and findings concerning any audit or related matters as it deems appropriate. - (i) To meet periodically with the independent and/or internal auditors to discuss any matters that the Committee and/or the auditors wish to discuss in Executive session. - (j) To maintain final approval authority over any proposed terminations involving the Internal Audit Services function.
+- (a) To make recommendations to the Board of Directors regarding the engagement of the Company's independent auditor after reviewing management's evaluation and recommendation of the auditor and their independence, and to review the arrangements for and scope of the independent audit and the fees proposed for such audit, as well as the scope and proposed fees for additional non-audit services. - (b) To ensure receipt from the independent auditor of a formal written statement delineating all relationships between the independent auditor and the Company, consistent with Independence Standards Board Standard 1. - (c) To actively engage in a dialogue with the independent auditor with respect to any disclosed relationships or services that may impact the objectivity and independence of the independent auditor. - (d) To review the results of the audit engagement with the independent auditor and their Memorandum of Advisory Comments and management's responses thereon. - (e) To review with the Company's management and the independent auditor the accounting principles applied or to be applied in financial reporting, and to review and approve any major policy changes affecting the Company's financial presentation. - (f) To review and approve the annual internal audit plan and to review the results of internal audits and comments on the Company's system of internal controls and compliance therewith. - (g) To review implementation and/or resolution of previous internal and external audit recommendations. - (h) To report activities of the Committee to the Board of Directors and make such recommendations and findings concerning any audit or related matters as it deems appropriate. - (i) To meet periodically with the independent and/or internal auditors to discuss any matters that the Committee and/or the auditors wish to discuss in Executive session. - (j) To maintain final approval authority over any proposed terminations involving the Internal Audit Services function. - (k) To review with management, the internal auditor and the independent auditors, the adequacy of the accounting for, and disclosure of, material contingencies in the Company's financial reporting. - (1) To prepare annually a Report of the Audit Committee for inclusion in the Company's annual proxy statement.